Join us for the

 We recommend catching the train to the Bandaged Bear BOOST.
 The event centre at Pymble Ladies’ College is a short walk (400m) from Pymble train station.

-There will also be limited parking available within the grounds of Pymble Ladies’ College plus additional parking is available on the streets surrounding the school.
+Undercover car parking will be available within the grounds of Pymble Ladies’ College (enter via Gate 3 on Avon Rd) plus additional on street parking is available on Avon Rd and close by streets.

 Note that there are no disabled access facilities at Pymble Station and plenty of stairs to negotiate.
-When wheelchair entrants register for the event, convenient parking may also be pre-booked.
+When wheelchair entrants register for the event, convenient parking may also be pre-booked (enter via Gate 2 on Avon Rd).
 Note that a disabled parking sticker will be required.
 Both Turramurra and Gordon train stations have disabled access facilities.

 The Orienteering NSW competitor rules will apply to all entrants in this event.